Recipe Round-Up for Paleo Newbies

 Almost Five Ingredient Pizza Spaghetti Pie from PaleOMG.
 This stuff has been a gigantic hit with everyone I have ever offered it to.
 It’s amazing.
 It’s easy, and in our house, it gives us leftovers, which is always helpful.
 My two-year old loves it, and she hates pretty much everything these days.
 We always add some pepperoni slices that I dice up (applegate farms usually has clean ingredients), and in a pinch, you can cook the squash in the microwave to save yourself some time.
 (Check out the comments on her post for lots of great tips.).

-So, there you have the five recipes that I always recommend to anyone who tells me that they are interested in trying paleo.
+So, there you have the five recipes that I recommend to anyone who tells me that they want to try paleo.
 Do you have any to add?
 I’d love to hear about your favorite easy paleo recipes down in the comments.